LeslieDancey/fme-server-FULL/geographic_selection.md

 For the Right Value double-click in the field, click the drop-down arrow, then select User Parameter > AreaOfInterest.

 Click OK to close the dialog.

+**6. Add Clipper**

+We now have a test to check where the neighborhood is the one chosen by the user, but we haven’t yet done anything with the result.
+We must use the chosen neighborhood as a boundary to clip the raster output.

+Add a Clipper transformer.

+Connect it up by connecting the Tester Passed port to the Clipper input port.
+Connect the VectorOnRasterOverlayer Raster port to the Clipper Clippee input port.

+The Clipper:Inside port can be connected to the output feature type and any existing connector deleted.
+The workspace will now look like this:

+**7. Delete Parameter**

+As with the Roads data, the end-user does not need to see a parameter for the neighborhoods source, so locate the source Google Earth KML parameter and delete it.

+**8. Test Run Workspace**

+Save the workspace as Exercise3f.fmw Run the workspace using Run > Prompt and Run in FME Workbench.

+For the source GeoTIFF files you’ll want to select all of the files to ensure the neighborhood is covered fully.

+Then select a neighborhood to view the data; West End or Downtown are good to use.